tiddhacker/LLM_Evaluation_Framework/README.md

 Search "how to create vertex api in google and set path for GOOGLE_APPLICATION_CREDENTIALS step by step"

+eg. - place json key in user directory and browse it to set path. variable name: GOOGLE_APPLICATION_CREDENTIALS variable value: browse it to json file you got from google

 Reference:
  ==========
 Step 1: Set Up Google Cloud Project